dougeby/IntuneDocs/intune/certificates-scep-configure.md

   - Allows devices to receive certificates using an Internet connection.
   - Is a security recommendation when devices connect through the Internet to receive and renew certificates.

 - **Azure AD Application Proxy** (optional): The Azure AD Application Proxy can be used instead of a dedicated Web Application Proxy (WAP) Server to publish the NDES Server to the Internet.
-The Azure AD Application Proxy is built on Azure and gives you a massive amount of network bandwidth and server infrastructure to have better protection against DDOS attacks and superb availability.
-Furthermore there is no need to open external firewall ports to your on premises network and no perimeter server is required.
-All traffic is originated inbound.
+For more information, see [How to provide secure remote access to on-premises applications](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).

 #### Additional